jmliesa/LCAMatrix_SimaPro/README.md

    Provides an independent way to reproduce and double-check results from LCA software such as SimaPro or Brightway.

 3. **Scalability**
-   Enables efficient computation of LCA results for large databases, allowing simultaneous evaluation of all processes.
+   Enables computation of LCA results for large databases, allowing simultaneous evaluation of all processes.

 ## Scope and applicability
 - Works with any database exported from **SimaPro** (PhD or Developer license required for matrix export)